 Partner: An Partner Type 1 or a Partner Type 2 of oneM2M.

-Partnership Agreement: The document signed by oneM2M Partners defining their rights and obligations.
+Agreement: The document signed by oneM2M Partners defining their rights and obligations.

 Represent: Attend on behalf of.
 A person who attends a meeting on behalf of a Member represents that Member.
 The person is not necessarily employed by that Member, but may be, for example, employed by a subsidiary company in the same group as the represented Member; or the person may be an independent consultant under contract to the Member.
 "Representation" sometimes influences the eligibility to vote – see Article 24: and Annex A and Annex D.